 Nicolas' course is titled Paris Photography Workshop.

-Matthieu Creson is a doctoral candidate at the University of Paris-Sorbonne working on still lifes painted in France in the first half of the 17th century.
+Matthieu Creson is a doctoral candidate at the University of Paris-Sorbonne working on still life painting in France in the first half of the 17th century.
 He holds a Master’s degree in Art History from the University of St Andrews, as well as other Master’s degrees from French universities in Literature, Philosophy and Business Administration.
-While pursuing his academic research, he also works as a certified tour guide, primarily in Paris and Versailles.
 Before resuming his academic studies in 2012, he worked for a few years in the wine trade, passed the “advanced” level of the Wines and Spirits Education Trust (WSET), and taught sommellerie and oenology in Paris.
-He is particularly interested in the history of gastronomy and winemaking in France and in Italy, as well as in heritage preservation policies in connection with food and wine.
+He has also created and taught courses on French architecture for the Art School ICART and for the Ecole Spéciale d’Architecture .
+He is particularly interested in heritage preservation policies, architecture, and the history of gastronomy and winemaking in France.

 Matthieu’s course is titled A Taste of History: Exploring the French Culinary Tradition.